 If you use a metal tray, you might find that they have sharp edges and these can cut your pet when they are moving about in the crate and cause them injuries.

-Sitting on a hard metal tray surface can be stressful on your pet’s joints.
+Sitting on a hard metal pan surface can be stressful on your pet’s joints.
 If you have an aged pet, you should take special care to lay something soft over the tray.

-The metal tray can be noisy, clattering away under your dog’s paws every time they move about.
+The metal tray or pan can be noisy, clattering away under your dog’s paws every time they move about.
 This is really unfortunate for anxious dogs.
-Some metal dog crate trays can go rusty over time, and you don’t want your dog swallowing any pieces of rust.
+Some metal trays can go rusty over time, and you don’t want your dog swallowing any pieces of rust.
 If your dog ate rust from a crate tray, it could cause severe damage.

 Plastic Dog Crate Trays

-Plastic dog crate trays are not as durable as the metal ones, and it can get expensive find crate pan replacement trays if your dog keeps inventing new ways to break them.
+Plastic trays are not as durable as the metal ones, and it can get expensive to find crate pan replacement trays if your dog keeps inventing new ways to break them.

 The jagged edges of broken plastic trays can be sharp enough to cut your pet, and if your dog chews and swallows the pieces, it could lead to intestinal blockages and other health problems.
 It’s essential to get a durable plastic dog crate replacement tray if you choose to go this route.
 Continual exposure to plastic may not be good for your dog healthwise.

 rubber create trays offer the same benefits as plastic crates trays, but are often more comfortable for the dog because of the bounce in the material.

 Why Pet Parents Don’t Like Dog Crate Trays

 There are chances of a pet injuring themselves with a plastic or a metal dog crate tray, and people want their pets to be safe and sound and away from any possibilities of injuries.